cgriffith-4243/art-gallery-capstone/README.md

   $ source env/bin/activate
   ```

-2. Install the dependencies.
+2. Install PIP dependencies.
 Note that some may dependencies may require a manual installation
   ```
   $ pip install -r requirements.txt
   ```